rcolomina/math_puzzles/README.md

 #### Exercise 1

-The problem suggest to use the tools at https://www.cryptool.org/en/ but the solution has been implemented using python 3.
+The problem text suggest the usage of https://www.cryptool.org/en/ but this repository solution has used python3.